 Those amendments passed the House of Representatives, and along with a number of further amendments moved by the Government, Opposition and crossbench, were passed in the Senate on 15 November.
 On 26 November 2018, the amendments passed in the House and became law.

 The legislation is called the 'My Health Records Amendment (Strengthening Privacy) Bill 2018' and you can find it and its amendments here: https://www.aph.gov.au/Parliamentary_Business/Bills_LEGislation/Bills_Search_Results/Result?bId=r6169

 One of the amendments has been effectively implemented already, with the end of the opt-out period being officially extended to 31 January 2019.

-- Strengthen existing protections for people at risk of family and domestic violence.
+- improve protections for those at risk of domestic violence,

-- Make the principles contained in the Framework to guide secondary uses of data law, and
+- enshrine in legislation the principles and governance structure in the Framework to guide the secondary uses of My Health data, and

-- Enact harsher penalties and fines for inappropriate or unauthorised use.
+- increase the penalties incurred for inappropriate or unauthorised use.

 Where can I find more information about My Health Record?

 Visit the ‘Hub’ for the My Health Record webinar series to find out more about how it all works, what you might want to consider when making your decision, and where you can find more resources to help you think it through: chf.org.au/hub-my-health-record-webinar-series.